 Wednesday’s Prom concert featured a new work from James MacMillan, a setting of the Creed from the liturgy of the Mass.
-Composers rarely set the Creed to music, not, i think, simply because it’s such a long & convoluted text (although it is, & this may also in part account for the dearth of contemporary Te Deums).
-What makes the Creed so different from the rest of the liturgy is its shift of emphasis away from God, focussing instead on oneself.
-“I believe” are its opening words, & all that follows embeds that personal belief into each of the facets that form the firmament of the Christian faith.
-So maybe its deep, direct expression of something so personal as faith may cause both composers & audiences to shy away from it.
+Composers rarely set the Creed to music, not, i think, simply because it’s such a long and convoluted text (although it is, and this may also in part account for the dearth of contemporary Te Deums).
+What makes the Creed so different from the rest of the liturgy is its shift of emphasis away from God, focusing instead on oneself.
+“I believe” are its opening words, and all that follows embeds that personal belief into each of the facets that form the firmament of the Christian faith.
+So maybe its deep, direct expression of something so personal as faith may cause both composers and audiences to shy away from it.
 That’s a concert hall thesis; within the context of the actual liturgy, the same situation arguably arises as much from the fact it’s best to allow these words to come from the congregation rather than just the choir.
-But this Creed is a concert work; & that fact alone is perhaps cause for some celebration.
+But this Creed is a concert work; and that fact alone is perhaps cause for some celebration.

 James Macmillan - Credo

 Total Voters: 28